mpv-player/mpv/DOCS/man/options.rst

     Set this to ``-1`` to disable this logic.

+``--interpolation-allow-multiple=<yes|no>``
+    Whether or not to count multiples (or factors) of the video frame rate as equivalent to it for the `--interpolation-threshold` calculation.
+Default: yes.
+    This disables interpolation when playing e.g. 24fps content on a 48Hz display, or vice versa.

 ``--opengl-pbo``
     Enable use of PBOs.
 On some drivers this can be faster, especially if the source video size is huge (e.g. so called "4K" video).
 On other drivers it